-FRE 252: Advanced French II
+FRE 252: Advanced French II (formerly FREN 252)

 This course is the second half of Advanced French.
 Students will read, discuss and write about excerpts from literary masters of the French-speaking world.
 Prerequisite: FRE 251 or three years of high school French or permission of instructor.
 (O) 3 credits